The Student Finance Office is above Housekeeping, near the JCR Games Room.

 - College account (for other expenditure)

 All academic fees are collected through the College.
-Self-funded students are required to pay their academic fees for the year before arriving in college.
-If you are funded by a public body, or other organisation and wish to vary these arrangements please see Theresa Brooks, based in the Finance Department.
+Self-funded students are required to pay their academic fees for the full year before arriving in college.
+If you are funded by a public body, or other organisation and wish to vary these arrangements please contact Theresa Brooks in the Students Accounts Office.
 Approved fees for all other students are charged termly in advance and should be paid to the College at the start of term or at the latest within 14 days of the first day of full term.

 If the payment of fees in advance causes you hardship, you should talk to your tutor immediately.
 You can check the fees you should be paying on the University website